 I’m expecting a call from the kindergarten teacher tomorrow.
-I just have that feeling after completing my 5 year old’s family assignment tonight.
+I just have that feeling after completing my 5 year old’s family Turkey project tonight.
 With the best of intentions, the assignment went all wrong.

 Let’s start with what the actual assignment was.